 The BEST First Credit Card for Beginners (No BS Guide)

 Secured credit card: Requires a cash security deposit — typically $200 to $500 — which becomes your credit limit.
 The deposit protects the bank if you do not pay, which is why approval is possible with no credit history or poor credit.
 Your deposit is held in a bank account and returned to you when you close the account or graduate to an unsecured card.
-A secured card functions exactly like a regular credit card for building credit — it reports your payment history to all four bureaus monthly.
+A secured card functions exactly like a regular credit card for building credit — it reports your payment history to all three bureaus monthly.

 Unsecured credit card: Does not require a deposit.
 Approval is based on creditworthiness — your credit score, income, and existing debt.
 Most standard rewards cards are unsecured.
 After 6-12 months of responsible use of a secured card, you will typically qualify for an unsecured card and get your deposit back.